scrapinghub/scrapy-poet/docs/overrides.rst

         def to_item(self):
             ...

-Imagine this Page Object is
+Imagine this Page Object obtains its data from an external API.
-obtaining its data from an external API.
 Therefore, it is not holding the page HTML code.
 But you want to extract an additional attribute (e.g. ``ISBN``) that was not extracted by the original Page Object.
 Using inheritance is not enough in this case, though.